Genji: Days of the Blade: Plot

 Three years after the events of the first game, the game begins with a prologue with an unknown female narrator explaining the events of the previous game.
 The scene then cuts to a reunion with Yoshitsune and his older brother Yoritomo.
 Suddenly, the Heishi return, attacking the main castle of the Genji clan.
 Yoshitsune and Benkei return, along with Shizuka, this time playing a fighting role.
 After much fighting and confrontation, a mysterious woman of the Heishi, Atsumori, along with an old lady, escape with an important item belonging to the Genji clan.
 The Heishi also are now powered by a new force, rivaling the Amahagane, known as Mashogane.

 In pursuit of the Heishi, the Genji clan attacks the Heishi camp.
 Yoritomo seems to be accepting their imminent defeat but not before Yoshitsune and his comrades finish off the battle.
 The three eventually head up a mountain trail continuing their pursuit only to be interrupted by Kagekiyo from the previous game.
-After a short battle, it is revealed that this entity is not actually Kagekiyo, but the God of War known as Lord Buson.
-It is explained that he came to the aid of the Genji clan in defeating the Heishi army, and needed a host body to be able to do anything of use in the human world.
+After a short battle, it is revealed that this entity is not actually Kagekiyo, but the God of War known as Lord Buson, who came to the aid of the Genji clan in defeating the Heishi army, and needed a host body to be able to do anything of use in the human world.
 Lord Buson chose Kagekiyo's body because he needed the body of a strong warrior as his vessel and Kagekiyo's was apparently most suitable.

-Another large scale battle ensues, with the party encountering Mashogane-powered Heishi and giant enemy crabs.
+Another large scale battle ensues, with the party encountering Mashogane-powered Heishi and giant crabs.
 Continuing up the trail, the party encounters Atsumori.
-After the initial fight, she powers up to her stronger form however, upon her defeat, her face was disfigured due to a blow from Yoshitsune and company and goes insane, dying shortly afterward.
-The four are then trapped in an enemy ambush and are sent to the Netherworld.
-Here, they encounter "Netherworld" versions of areas players visited in the previous game, including Gojo Bridge, the same area where Yoshitsune and Benkei first battled and met.
+After the initial fight, she powers up to her stronger form but upon her defeat, her face was disfigured due to a blow from Yoshitsune and company and goes insane, dying shortly afterward.
+The four are then trapped in an enemy ambush and are sent to the Netherworld, where they encounter "Netherworld" versions of areas from the previous game, including Gojo Bridge, the same area where Yoshitsune and Benkei first battled and met.

-Eventually, the party makes it deep into the Netherworld's chambers and locates not only the spirit of Master Kiichi from the previous game but the spirit of the real Kagekiyo as well.
+Eventually, the party makes it deep into the Netherworld's chambers and locates the spirits of Master Kiichi and of the real Kagekiyo.
 After a short reunion, Kiichi is struck down by Kagekiyo once more, but Kiichi is not sent away, merely retreating.
 It is revealed that Kiichi was "left to roam this realm forever" due to Kagekiyo's influence (Kiichi was killed defending Yoshitsune and Benkei during their escape in the previous game).
 The party then winds up chasing and finally defeating Kagekiyo, thus freeing both Kagekiyo and Master Kiichi's souls.